IBMStreams/streamsx.objectstorage/demo/com.ibm.streamsx.objectstorage.messagehub.sample/README.md

 The demo consists of two examples each one corresponsing to the different output storage format:

-1. `M2HObjectStorageCSVSample`
+1. `M2HObjectStorageJsonSample`

 The demo uses `com.ibm.streamsx.messagehub::MessageHubConsumer` operator for reading data from the message hub and generation of the input tuples.
-The demo assumes that the data consumed from the message hub has a textual format.
-The downstream `Format` operator formats the string consumed from the message hub to the `blob` binary format which then is written as-is (with no additional formatting) in the `raw` format to COS using `ObjectStorageSink` operator.
+The demo assumes that the data consumed from the message hub has a textual format and is written as-is (with no additional formatting) in the `raw` format to COS using `ObjectStorageSink` operator.

 2. `M2HObjectStoragePartitionParquetSample`